Foot & Ankle Injuries Treatment in Houston & Spring, TX

 - Turf Toe

 Dr. Timothy Miller is an Orthopedic Surgeon who specializes in injuries and conditions of the lower leg.
 He is originally from California and graduated from Brigham Young University in Utah with a degree in Biochemistry.
-He then received his medical degree at the University of Southern California, Keck School of Medicine and went on to complete his Orthopedic Surgical Residency training at the Greenville Health System in Greenville, South Carolina.
-In order to further his expertise, Dr. Miller completed a Fellowship at Massachusetts General Hospital/Harvard Medical School in Boston, Massachusetts, where he also served on the staff as an Assistant in Orthopedic Surgery.
+Dr. Miller then received his medical degree at the University of Southern California, Keck School of Medicine, and completed his Orthopedic Surgical Residency training at the Greenville Health System in Greenville, South Carolina.
+To further his expertise, Dr. Miller completed a Fellowship at Massachusetts General Hospital/Harvard Medical School in Boston, Massachusetts, where he also served on the staff as an Assistant in Orthopedic Surgery.

 While at Massachusetts General Hospital, he worked and trained with the team physicians for the New England Patriots (NFL), Boston Red Sox (MLB), Boston Bruins (NHL), and the New England Revolution (MLS).